How do you ensure you’re targeting your customer? How do get YOUR product in front of their eyes?

 Products Appear Differently on Amazon Mobile Search

-The search results page on mobile (and in the app) is a whole new ball game.
+Amazon mobile optimization means understanding the search results page (SERP).
+On mobile (and on the app) it’s a whole new ball game.

 Instead of 4 products appearing on a line as on desktop, the customer sees just one.

 This is great news if you manage to appear at the top of search results.

 Your product ranks 13th for the customer’s search query.